 KNITTING FOR BEGINNERS: Complete Guide to Start Knitting and Create Amazing Patterns (Knitting for Beginners, Patchwork, Quilting, Stitches)

-This one is also a bargain at only $2,99, or you can get it free on Kindle Unlimited: Why You Should NOT Sign Up
+This one is also going at a bargain price, or you can get it free on Kindle Unlimited

 Knitting For Beginners: The A-Z Guide to Have You Knitting in 3 Days (Includes 15 Knitting Patterns)